nicolasmiller/happiness-space/README.md

 Happiness Space
 ===============

 Hardware synthesizer patch editor GUI and librarian.
-Synthesizer models specified in straightforward JSON format.
+Synthesizer models in JSON.

 Will initially support the Dave Smith Evolver.